About Us

 Do you have a hearing loop?

-Yes, The Piano has hearing loop facilities
+Yes, The Piano has hearing loop capabilities.

 Are you wheelchair/mobility accessible?